 Assessing BB under the new operationalization of BB reasoning

-To examine whether there was evidence of BB reasoning the new operationalization—in which participants’ treatment of some of the redundant causes is compared to their treatment of other redundant causes within the BB condition—data for the redundant causes within the BB experimental and control conditions were entered into a two-way linear model with Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.
-This analysis revealed only a main effect of Trial Type, F(1, ) = , p = .0, which reflected the fact that participants gave more “Yes” responses during the control trials (M = 1., SD = 0.) than during the main trials (M = 1., SD = 0.).
-Crucially, neither the main effect of Objects, F(2, ) = 0., p = ., nor the interaction between Objects and Trial Type, F(2, ) = 0., p = ., was significant.
+To examine whether there was evidence of BB reasoning according to the new operationalization of BB reasoning—in which participants’ treatment of some of the redundant causes is compared to their treatment of other redundant causes within the BB condition—data for the redundant causes within the BB experimental and control conditions were entered into a two-way linear model with Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.
+This analysis revealed only a main effect of Trial Type, F(1, 144) = 4.90, p = .03, which reflected the fact that participants gave more “Yes” responses during the control trials (M = 1.60, SD = 0.71) than during the main trials (M = 1.29, SD = 0.82).
+Crucially, neither the main effect of Objects, F(2, 144) = 0.07, p = .93, nor the interaction between Objects and Trial Type, F(1, 144) = 0.02, p = .89, was significant.
 This reflected the fact that participants treated the redundant causes equally within the BB main and control conditions.

 Assessing BB under the old operationalization of BB reasoning

-To examine whether there was evidence of BB reasoning under the old operationalization—in which participants’ treatment of some of the redundant causes is compared to their treatment of other redundant causes between the BB and ISO conditions—data for the redundant causes between the BB and ISO conditions were entered into a two-way linear model with Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors. that participants treated the redundant causes equivalently between the BB and ISO main and control trials. .
+To examine whether there was evidence of BB reasoning according to the old operationalization of BB reasoning—in which participants’ treatment of some of the redundant causes is compared to their treatment of other redundant causes between the BB and ISO conditions—data for the redundant causes between the BB and ISO conditions were entered into a three-way linear model with Condition (BB vs. ISO) as the sole between-subjects factor, and Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.
+This analysis yielded only a main effect of Condition, F(1, 277) = 7.60, p < .01.
+This reflected the fact that participants were more likely to call an object a blicket in the ISO condition (M = 1.71, SD = 0.59) compared to the BB condition (M = 1.48, SD = 0.77).
+These results indicated that participants treated the redundant causes equivalently between the BB and ISO main and control trials.
+More broadly, these results provide no support for BB reasoning according to the new or old operationalizations of BB reasoning.

 Discussion